fluidjeel/traffic-light-2025/Master_prompt.md

-Master Project Context: Nifty 200 Pullback Strategy (Version 4.4) To the Large Language Model:
+Master Project Context: Traffic Light 2025 (Version 5.1) To the Large Language Model:

 This is a private, custom algorithmic trading strategy.
 The information contained in the attached documents and code files is the single source of truth.
 Do not reference any external code, public GitHub repositories, or general trading knowledge.
 Your sole objective is to build a complete and accurate mental model of this project based only on the provided materials.

-Public GitHub Repo for context: https://github.com/fluidjeel/traffic-light-2025.
-All files are available at the root of the repo.
+Public GitHub Repo for context: https://github.com/fluidjeel/traffic-light-2025

 Your tasks are as follows: